File upload

 - Access to Lumi with the Data manager role or higher.
 For information on roles and permissions, see Manage roles.

-- Files in JSON or Splunk® CSV format.
-For more information, see File formats.
+- Files in CSV or JSON format.
+For more information, see Event formats.

 File size limit